Lemoncode/Angular-Architecture-Fundamentals/angular_12/demos/04-lazy-module/game-catalog/README.md

 }

 ```
 ### Step 4.
+Module Lazy Loading

 This module it's going to be lazy loaded.
 To achive this first we are going to define module's routes.
 Bear in mind that we can do this in a separate route module, just for simplicity, lets use the game module.

 ```diff game.module.ts
 import { NgModule } from '@angular/core';